oneaiguru/panewiki/final/full/Implementation Roadmap.md

 Keep the markdown set and the generated data in sync by re-running the script whenever the summaries change.

 **Link integrity**
-- Before regenerating, run the link checker described in `docs/LinkIntegrity.md` to ensure all `[text](target)` references resolve to actual documents.
+- Before regenerating, run the link checker described in `docs/LinkIntegrity.md` to ensure examples such as `[ADR-001](ADR-001 History Based Navigation)` resolve to actual documents.
 - The React prototype assumes data is link-safe; broken targets are caught by the script, not at runtime.

 ---